Bulb of applied force

 When explained visually, the bulb of percussion is visible on the ventral face as opposed to the dorsal face (where it is smoother) and considered to be on the "inside" of the parent core.
 The bulb of percussion is the primary feature that identifies the ventral surface of a flake or blade artifact.
 Locating its position reveals which is the proximal end of an artifact.
-Along the proximal end there may be the formation of ripple marks.
+Along the proximal end, there may be the formation of ripple marks.
 These ripple marks allow for the direction traveled by the applied force through the lithic when it was detached.
-Typically, the striking of the flake is produced by knapping (or flintknapping), a process in which requires the user to chip away material from high-silica stones like "flint" in a carefully controlled manner with special tools to produce sharp projectile points or tools.
+The striking of the flake is usually produced by knapping (or flintknapping), a process which requires the user to chip away material from high-silica stones like "flint" in a carefully controlled manner with special devices to create sharp projectile points or tools.
 A common characteristic that is associated with the bulb of applied force is a bulbar scar.
 This scar is from a small chip or flake on the bulb.
 This is known as an eraillure flake scar.
 It is produced during the initial impact of flake removal.
 Occasionally, there is more than one contact point on a striking platform which creates a series of superimposed waves.
 The eraillure flake is a chip removed through contact of a dominant force wave that creates the conchoidal flake and inferior waves.
 Bulb of applied force is not produced by bipolar technology or wedging initiation.